The Kibbe Sketching Method

 Once you have your silhouette sketch, identify which geometric shapes best describe your body outline.
 Each shape family corresponds to specific Kibbe types.

 Note: The Kibbe Body site represents these shapes differently for visual clarity.
-We use diamonds for Dramatics to emphasize their sharpness, rectangles for Naturals to highlight broadness, circles for Classics to represent all-around symmetry, triangles for Gamines to show their mix and compactness, and hearts for Romantics to emphasize curves.
+I use diamonds for Dramatics to emphasize their sharpness, rectangles for Naturals to highlight broadness, circles for Classics to represent all-around symmetry, triangles for Gamines to show their mix and compactness, and hearts for Romantics to emphasize curves.

 Tips for Shape Analysis